Ahmaddoolt/unicurve-app/README.md

     *   All currently open subjects and their available sections/groups (`subjects`, `subject_groups`).
     *   The student's major requirements and remaining credit hours.

 2.  **Dynamic Priority Scoring:** It calculates a "priority score" for every available subject.
-This score is a combination of:
+This score is a combination of two factors:
     *   **Static Priority:** A predefined importance set by the university admin (e.g., a critical capstone project).
-    *   **Dynamic "Unlock" Score:** A calculated weight based on how many future courses this subject unlocks.
-This ensures critical "gateway" subjects are prioritized.
+    *   **Dynamic "Unlock" Score:** This is the core of the strategic prioritization.
+The algorithm analyzes the `subject_relationships` table to determine how many future courses are unlocked by completing a specific subject.
+For example, if "Programming 2" is a prerequisite for 5 advanced courses, it receives a dynamic priority of +5.
+This ensures that critical "gateway" courses, which open up the most future options, are naturally pushed to the top of the recommendation list.

 3.  **Recursive Backtracking Search:** The algorithm begins a recursive search to build valid schedules.
     *   It starts with an empty schedule and iterates through the prioritized list of subjects.